zeroc-ice/ice/csharp/BuildInstructionsWindows.md

  - SIGN_CERTIFICATE to your Authenticode certificate
  - SIGN_PASSWORD to the certificate password

-*Temporary limitation: assembly signing applies only to .NET 4.5 assemblies at present.*
+*Temporary limitation: assembly signing applies only to .NET Framework 4.5 assemblies at present.*

 ### Building only the Test Suite